chengyuxing/rabbit-sql/README.md

 ## Dynamic-SQL

-Dynamic SQL depends on [XQLFileManager](#XQLFileManager), based on resolve special annotation mark, dynamic compile without breaking sql file standards.
+Dynamic SQL depends on [XQLFileManager](#XQLFileManager), based on resolve special comment mark, dynamic compile without breaking sql file standards.

-### Annotation mark
+### Comment mark

-Annotation mark must be pair and follows **open-close** tag.
+Comment mark must be pair and follows **open-close** tag.

 It should be particularly noted that if a value type string literal is not a pure number or keyword (`null`, `blank`, `true`, `false`), it does not need to be enclosed in quotation marks and defaults to a string.
 For example, in `:name = bob`, the quotation mark for `'bob'` is not necessary.